rfwlab/rfw/docs/articles/essentials/reactivity-fundamentals.md

 }
 ```

-Bindings in the template use `{}` or directives to read these fields.
-RFW tracks which nodes consume which fields so unrelated parts of the DOM aren't touched.
+Bindings in the template use `{}` or directives to read these fields. rfw tracks which nodes consume which fields so unrelated parts of the DOM aren't touched.

 ## Stores